From 1986 to 2000: 325 Award-winning Video Episodes

 It started as the monthly members' newsletter for Flickers in 1983.
 Then it morphed from print to video in December of 1986 when the first episode was taped and cablecast.
 That program, "Images of Women in Film" was hosted by Flickers founder and Producing Director, George T. Marshall.
 The special guest was Jim Seavor, Arts Writer for the Providence Journal.
 The program was shot at the former WSBE Studios located at Rhode Island College in Providence.

 BETWEEN TAKES was endorsed by the Rhode Island Historical Preservation & Heritage Commission and the Rhode Island Higher Education Cable Television Council.
-BETWEEN TAKES has been supported in part by funding from the Rhode Island State Council on the Arts and the former Rhode Island Arts & Tourism Commission.
+BETWEEN TAKES was supported in part by funding from the Rhode Island State Council on the Arts and the former Rhode Island Arts & Tourism Commission.

 • See the Opening credits for "Between Takes, " click here